Manuperezro/MSP3-data-Base/README.md

    + Recipes History

-   - I decided to create a list where the users can see every created recipe organize from the lates creation till the oldest, it also can see wich type of meal is, and date and time of creation.
+   - I decided to create a list where the users can see every created recipe organize from the latest creation till the oldest.

+   Users also can see wich type of meal is, and date and time of creation.

     ![features](static/images/features/history.png "Recipes History")

    + Registration and Login Form.

-   - I also addded a registration and Loging Form, where useres can Sign up and register to be able to see their one data.
+   - I also added a registration and Loging Form, where users can Sign up and register to be able to see their own data.

    ![features](static/images/features/registration.png "Registration")